JoshDoody/joshdoody.github.io/_posts/2017-06-07-dead-end-job.md

 You can create charts and graphs in Excel, then include them in a PowerPoint presentation, and create useful reports for your team or for management.

-So by adding "knows PowerPoint" to your repertiore, you added one new basic skill, and Skill Stacking means you *also* added another valuable skill that can help you communicate with management and gain more visibility for the other work you do.
+So by adding "knows PowerPoint" to your repertoire, you added one new basic skill, and Skill Stacking means you *also* added another valuable skill that can help you communicate with management and gain more visibility for the other work you do.

 You can also look for opportunities to add new skills *outside* of work that might pay off for your career as well.
 Reading books on new subjects or picking up new hobbies could net you new skills that you can stack with the skills you typically use at work.